Simon4Yan/VisDA2020/README.md

 Once the servers become available, you will be able to submit your results:

-- Generate "result.txt"
+- Generate "result.txt".
-- Place the result file into a zip file named [team_name]_submission (directly "zip" the result file)
+- Place the result file into a zip file named [team_name]_submission.
+  In this step, please directly zip the result file and get "result.zip".
+You can choose to rename the zip to [team_name]_submission or just submit the "result.zip" for convenience.
 - Submit to the CodaLab evaluation server following the instructions below

 To submit your zipped result file to the appropriate VisDA challenge click on the “Participate” tab.
 Select the phase (validation or testing).
 Select Submit / View Results, fill in the required fields and click “Submit”.
 A pop-up will prompt you to select the results zip file for upload.
 After the file is uploaded, the evaluation server will begin processing.
 This might take some time.
 To view the status of your submission please select “Refresh Status”.
 If the status of your submission is “Failed” please check your file is named correctly and has the right format.
 You may refer to the scoring output and error logs for more details.